 Life is a series of swings and roundabouts.
-Being prepared for the tough times, as well as the good, is part and parcel of protecting your most important assets – you, your family and your lifestyle.
+Being prepared for anything is integral to protecting your most important assets – you, your family and your lifestyle.

 But what types of insurance products are important, and what do they cover?

-Our personal insurance guide will help you navigate the key insurances available – and help you work out what you need to consider for the stage of life you’re at.
+Our personal insurance guide will help you navigate insurance coverage and risk management, and help you work out what you need to consider for the stage of life you’re at.

-Life insurance provides a set amount of money in the event of your death.
-You nominate who you want to receive the money.
-How much you insure yourself for will depend on your stage of life and whether you have a partner and/or dependents.
+Life insurance provides a lump sum of money in the event of your death.
+Whoever you choose to nominate in such circumstances will be the recipient/s of this money.
+Deciding an amount to insure yourself for will depend on your stage of life and whether you have a partner and/or dependents.
 Life insurance is typically part of a broader estate planning process.

 Things to take into consideration when determining the level of life insurance you need include:

-Total and Permanent Disablement cover, often termed TPD, provides a financial safety net in the event you are seriously injured or suffer an illness that prevents you from working.
+Total and Permanent Disablement insurance (often termed TPD insurance) provides a financial safety net in the event you are seriously injured or suffer an illness that prevents you from working.

-TPD cover helps cover the cost of your rehabilitation, debt repayments and future cost of living.
+TPD insurance helps you cover the cost of your rehabilitation, debt repayments and future cost of living.

-Things to take into consideration when determining the level of TPD cover you need include:
+Things to take into consideration when determining the level of TPD insurance you need include:

 Income protection insures you for up to 75% of your income in the event you are unable to work due to sickness or injury.